qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 3_ Names, Scopes, and Bindings.md

 A heap is a region of storage in which subblocks can be allocated and deallocated at arbitrary times.2 Heaps are required for the dynamically allocated pieces of linked data structures, and for objects such as fully general character strings, lists, and sets, whose size may change as a result of an assignment statement or other update operation.
 There are many possible strategies to manage space in a heap.
 We review the major alternatives here; details can be found in any data-structures textbook.
 The principal concerns are speed and space, and as usual there are tradeoffs between them.
 Space concerns can be further subdivided into issues of internal and ex- ternal fragmentation.
 Internal fragmentation occurs when a storage-management algorithm allocates a block that is larger than required to hold a given object; the extra space is then unused.
 External fragmentation occurs when the blocks that EXAMPLE 3.3

 External fragmentation in the heap have been assigned to active objects are scattered through the heap in such a way that the remaining, unused space is composed of multiple blocks: there may be quite a lot of free space, but no one piece of it may be large enough to satisfy some future request (see Figure 3.2). ■ Many storage-management algorithms maintain a single linked list—the free list—of heap blocks not currently in use.
 Initially the list consists of a single block comprising the entire heap.
 At each allocation request the algorithm searches the list for a block of appropriate size.
 With a ﬁrst ﬁt algorithm we select the ﬁrst block on the list that is large enough to satisfy the request.
 With a best ﬁt algorithm we search the entire list to ﬁnd the smallest block that is large enough to satisfy the

+2 Unfortunately, the term “heap” is also used for the common tree-based implementation of a priority queue.
+These two uses of the term have nothing to do with one another.

 request.
 In either case, if the chosen block is signiﬁcantly larger than required, then we divide it into two and return the unneeded portion to the free list as a smaller block.
 (If the unneeded portion is below some minimum threshold in size, we may leave it in the allocated block as internal fragmentation.)
 When a block is deallocated and returned to the free list, we check to see whether either or both of the physically adjacent blocks are free; if so, we coalesce them.
 Intuitively, one would expect a best ﬁt algorithm to do a better job of reserving large blocks for large requests.
 At the same time, it has higher allocation cost than a ﬁrst ﬁt algorithm, because it must always search the entire list, and it tends to result in a larger number of very small “left-over” blocks.
 Which approach—ﬁrst ﬁt or best ﬁt—results in lower external fragmentation depends on the distribution of size requests.
 In any algorithm that maintains a single free list, the cost of allocation is lin- ear in the number of free blocks.
 To reduce this cost to a constant, some stor- age management algorithms maintain separate free lists for blocks of different sizes.
 Each request is rounded up to the next standard size (at the cost of inter- nal fragmentation) and allocated from the appropriate list.
 In effect, the heap is divided into “pools,” one for each standard size.
 The division may be static or dynamic.
 Two common mechanisms for dynamic pool adjustment are known as the buddy system and the Fibonacci heap.
 In the buddy system, the standard block sizes are powers of two.
 If a block of size 2k is needed, but none is available, a block of size 2k+1 is split in two.
 One of the halves is used to satisfy the request; the other is placed on the kth free list.
 When a block is deallocated, it is coa- lesced with its “buddy”—the other half of the split that created it—if that buddy is free.
 Fibonacci heaps are similar, but use Fibonacci numbers for the standard sizes, instead of powers of two.
 The algorithm is slightly more complex, but leads to slightly lower internal fragmentation, because the Fibonacci sequence grows more slowly than 2k.
 The problem with external fragmentation is that the ability of the heap to sat- isfy requests may degrade over time.
 Multiple free lists may help, by clustering small blocks in relatively close physical proximity, but they do not eliminate the problem.
 It is always possible to devise a sequence of requests that cannot be satisﬁed, even though the total space required is less than the size of the heap.
 If memory is partitioned among size pools statically, one need only exceed the maxi- mum number of requests of a given size.
 If pools are dynamically readjusted, one can “checkerboard” the heap by allocating a large number of small blocks and then deallocating every other one, in order of physical address, leaving an alter- nating pattern of small free and allocated blocks.
 To eliminate external fragmen- tation, we must be prepared to compact the heap, by moving already-allocated blocks.
 This task is complicated by the need to ﬁnd and update all outstanding references to a block that is being moved.
 We will discuss compaction further in Section 8.5.3.